kunalrustagi08/kunalrustagi08.github.io/_pages/cv.md

 Work experience
 ======
 * **ZS Associates, Pune** [Mar.
-2021 - Current]
+2021 - Jul.
+2022]
   * Decision Analytics Associate
-  * Duties include:
+  * Duties included:
-    * Working on medical claims data to derive meaningful insights by use of analytics tools like `SQL` and `Tableau`.
-    * Developing `Python` scripts to automate certain processes such as:
+    * Developed `Python` scripts to automate processes which resulted in **50\%** reduction in monthly workflow time:
-      * Highlighting words in multiple transcripts at once
+      * Highlighted words in multiple transcripts at once
       * Reduce the effort of creating manual pivot tables in `Excel` by setting up a one-time code
-      * Reduce the intracacies of using `Tableau` to compare trends by using pandas
+      * Reduce the intracacies of using `Tableau` to compare trends by using `pandas`
       * Automating the quality check tests to get counts of rows `SQL` tables before and after data loading
+      * Automated the way visualizations were created in `Excel` by using `plotly`
+    * Working on medical claims data to derive meaningful insights by use of analytics tools like `SQL` and `Tableau`
+    * Helped the team in processing 100 GBs of EMR data to identify SCLC (Small Cell Lung Cancer) patients and create their Line of Therapies
+    * Supervised and onboarded an intern by preparing weekly tasks and readings, and constantly followed up his progress
+    * Actively advocated for and implemented best practices in data management by utilizing `Git` for maintaining version control of `SQL` files and `Jupyter Notebooks`

 * **[Indian Institute of Tropical Meteorology, Pune](https://www.tropmet.res.in/)** [2019 - 2020]
   * Project Intern